treemoons/NodeJs-Chat/readme.md

 ---
 ># **Electron**

-- build for chat ,in order to test easier.
+- Build for chat ,in order to test easier.

-- thus eletron
+- Thus eletron

 ***dependencise*** in `"${wordspaceFolder}/package.json"`
 ```json